Mike Hollis (00:00:00):

 Mike Hollis (00:12:16):

 Why would you do that?
 Kick any different?
-And that’s a lot of times what kickers get in trouble with is ultimately second guessing themselves that, and I did, I was a victim of it as well.
+And that’s a lot of times what kickers get in trouble with is ultimately second-guessing themselves, and I did, I was a victim of it as well.
 My first, a year and a half or so.
-I, wasn’t thinking this certain way.
+I wasn’t thinking this certain way.
 And Brian Barker, who was the punter for the Jaguars, he told me one day.
 So listen, Mike, you don’t, you have to think about this on game day.
 When you walk on the field and game day, the field is still 120 yards long, clearly a hundred yards without the end zones.
 Uh, the goalposts are still 18 feet, six inches wide. the field is the same.
 The hashes are the same.
 There’s absolutely 100% nothing different about the field on game day than our practice field.
 On any other day, everything is the same with the exception of, yeah, you’re in a stadium now, you got people watching you now.

 Mike Hollis (00:13:03):